GLEIF-IT/qvi-software/qvi-workflow/kli_only/README.md

 ## Workflow Steps

-In the `qvi-workflow-kli.sh` file, using the KERIpy KLI, the Sally CLI, and the vLEI-Server binary the following steps are performed:
+In the `vlei-workflow.sh` file, using the KERIpy KLI, the Sally CLI, and the vLEI-Server binary the following steps are performed:
 1. Script initializes with keystore names, passcodes, and salts, identifier aliases, credential registry names, and ACDC Schema SAIDs.
 2. Preconfigures each keystore during identifier creation with the OOBI URLs for the following witnesses and ACDC schemas: